hargoniX/fil-rb/doc/report.typ

 ```
 `blackHeightLeft` recursively traverses only the left subtree, and increments if the node is black.
 Since `HeightInv` traverses the complete tree we can still reach conclusions about all paths from the root,
-but this allows us to easier reason about the recursive case.
+but this allows us to reason about the recursive cases more easily.

 To prove that `insert` and `erase` preserve a combination of these invariants,
 we decomposed the theorem into lemmas about how the underlying functions preserve the invariants.